redheli/CarND-LaneLines-P1/writeup.md

 1. the ROI is hardcode.
 So when run with challenge video, neeed redesign ROI.

-2. opencv canny(same parameters) doest not work well with images under different sun light
+2. opencv canny(same parameters) doest not work well with images under different sun light.
+The ouput of chanllenge video has a lot of errors.

+3. design performance matrix and need veridate with ground truth data

 ### 3. Suggest possible improvements to your pipeline

 1. use deep learning to find lane marker

+2. test with dataset ,which has ground truth